mhwachter/final_project_yatsenko_wachter/README.md

 ## Usage

-To get started, clone the repository
+To get started, navigate to the folder you would like to save the project in.
+Then, clone the repository

 ```console
 $ git clone https://github.com/mhwachter/final_project_yatsenko_wachter
 ```

-navigate to the root directory of the project and then create and activate the environment with
+navigate to the root directory of the project and create and activate the environment with

 ```console
 $ conda env create -f environment.yml